arun-r-007/FortiFile/README.md

-# 🔐 Secure File Upload and Download System
+# 🔐 FortiFile - Secure File Upload and Download System

 This project is a secure web application built with **Flask**, allowing users to **register**, **login**, **upload**, and **download encrypted files**.
 It uses a **hybrid encryption scheme** combining **RSA** and **AES (Fernet)** to ensure file confidentiality and user data protection.